EN DE

 Recalls and Technical Service Bulletins

-Contact Audi with VIN to verify all recalls completed.
-The parking brake recall (2017-2018) is particularly important as it can cause rollaway risk.
+Contact an Audi dealer with the VIN to verify all recalls have been completed.
+The parking brake software recall is particularly important for manual gearbox cars from 2017-2018, as the parking brake could release unexpectedly when releasing the clutch pedal.

 Warranty Status